-National monitoring and evaluation (M&E) of adaptation measures the progress towards adaptation in a country.
+National monitoring, evaluation, and learning (MEL) for climate adaptation measures the progress toward building climate resilience in a country.

 Our technical support on MEL for national climate adaptation covers four key themes: